-As we already know, exercise has a positive effect on our physical and mental health.
-But there’s a huge difference between knowing that we should exercise regularly, and actually doing the exercise itself.
-Life is busy, and it’s often hard to drum up the motivation to get one’s body moving.
-So we put together a little list of fun facts about exercise that might be just enough to encourage each other to maintain those fitness levels.
+We all know that exercise is beneficial to our physical and mental health.
+However, there is a significant distinction between knowing that we should exercise on a regular basis and actually doing so.
+Life is hectic, and it’s often difficult to generate the mindset to get one’s body moving.
+As a result, we’ve compiled a short list of interesting information about exercise to help motivate one another to maintain those fitness levels in 2022.

 - Exercise increases levels of HDL cholesterol in your body.
 HDL is the GOOD cholesterol, which removes the bad cholesterol and plaque in your arteries!